 5. Decisions were informed by modes of Levelising.
 Decisions that emerged from the reflective process described above were informed by engagement in Levelising.
 Decisions were made in regard to how I framed the situation, how others framed the situation, and differences in the two.
 My reflections and decisions took on a different nature, informed by my new understanding of my practice provided through engaging in Levelising.

 I do not claim that my decisions were the most effective, by whatever measure determines effectiveness.
 I do, however, claim that my decisions made sense to me at the time.
 Reflective practice can do little more than help make sense of what is occurring and provide understanding upon which decisions for further action can be made.
-Levelising provided the framework that encouraged me to open my view to encompass a broad picture of how I, and others, framed the world and provided access to the possibilities we might not have otherwise seen.Implications for further researc
+Levelising provided the framework that encouraged me to open my view to encompass a broad picture of how I, and others, framed the world and provided access to the possibilities we might not have otherwise seen.

-I hope this dissertation has contributed some small part to the understanding of reflection on practice and, in particular, the use of the framework of Levelising.
-By studying my practice through an autoethnography, I placed myself into the position of participant-researcher to become as engaged in the process as possible.
-I feel that I have learned as much about myself as a practitioner and individual as I have about the Levelising model.
-I see that as evidence of achieving my purpose.
-I encourage others to place themselves squarely in the position of participant.
-It is an interesting placeAutoethnographic approach.
+Autoethnographic approach.
 Approaching my study as an autoethnography had its benefits and challenges.
 I feel the most valuable benefit came from allowing me to look directly at my actions and reasons behind them.
 I did not gather interview data and make interpretations from what others experienced.
 I was intimately involved and invested in my actions.
 I was the source of my data and the interpreter.

 Challenges came along with the benefits.
 I was the one observing my actions.
 I was the one identifying the reasons behind those actions.
 The position of participant-researcher required me to remain honest with myself so that I could provide an honest portrayal of what occurred.
 I do not confuse honesty with accuracy.
 I provided an honest account as I observed the situations, but I realize that my observations were limited.
 I had to be aware of what went on in the sessions and be willing to question my actions and explore new possibilities.
 It was difficult, at times, to admit that I was not consistent with my espoused values.
 It was even more difficult to be surprised by my own actions.
 However, Levelising’s framework of inquiry and reflection provided a way of revealing disturbing aspects of my practice so that I could understand what I needed to do to improve.
 The reflexive journal was a valuable tool for exploration.
 Recording reflections in my journal that were embarrassing or troubling indicated that I was holding little back and that I was reflecting at an appropriate level to reveal important information (Boud, 2001).